jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 malicious internal actors only accounted for 8%.
-Figure 72 is an illustration of how the road to breaches is paved with good intentions.If we set aside the error\-related breaches and the End\-users who cause them, the most common external actors in this vertical were Organized
+Figure 72 is an illustration of how the road to breaches is paved with good intentions.
+If we set aside the error\-related breaches and the End\-users who cause them, the most common external actors in this vertical were Organized